cloudfoundry/docs-bosh/content/create-release.md

 dependencies together in a single package, though that is not recommended.

 !!! note
-    Use of the <code>pre_packaging</code> file is not recommended, and is not discussed in this tutorial.
+    Use of the `pre_packaging` file is not recommended, and is not discussed in this tutorial.

 Without using `pre_packaging` for our `ardo_app` we need to pack gems manually for further usage: